ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

    PyAnsys guidelines are built on top of PyPA guidelines.

-Scripts, Modules, Sub-packages, and Packages
+Scripts, modules, subpackages, and packages
 --------------------------------------------

 To understand the structure of a Python Library, it is important to know